 The Trustees of LIM are responsible for making sure we meet our obligations as a registered charity as well as setting our strategic direction.
 The team are volunteers and offer their time freely as required by the Charity Commission and in the spirit of service.

 Lucy is our Chair of Trustees and has spent the last 32 years since moving to London from the US in a mixture of private and public sector roles, including PR, management consulting, executive coaching, being a magistrate and a lay member of a property tribunal.
-She discovered secular Buddhism and London Insight through mindfulness ten years ago.
-She became a trustee in 2019.
-She is particularly excited about increasing London Insight’s diversity and ‘Engaged Buddhism’ around issues such as the climate emergency and social justice.
+She currently works as a leadership coach.
+Lucy discovered secular Buddhism and London Insight through mindfulness ten years ago.
+She became a trustee in 2018.

 Andrew joined the trustees in December 2015 as the treasurer.
 A chartered accountant, he has been advising charities and not-for-profits since taking early retirement in 1999.
 Andrew has followed the Buddhist path for 20 years and is a facilitator of the Richmond Mindfulness Meditation Group.

 Derek Bruce joined the Board of Trustees in 2022.
 He has a background in HR, Leadership, Learning and Talent Management and Organisational Design.
 He is currently a Learning Strategy and Performance Management lead.
 He also runs Derek Bruce Associates, a consultancy which supports NGOs, Non Profit and SME on L&D topics.
 He practices mindfulness, meditation and purposeful living.
 He is now based in London, having also lived in Europe.

 Joanna has a background in engineering and commercial management, and has worked within the construction industry for a number of years.
 She studies ancient religions and philosophy with a focus on the traditions of yoga and meditation.
 She has practiced daily meditation for the past 5 years.